Skip to Main Content

 In the Erasmus Journal Browser you can see if you, as an EUR-researcher, can publish in Gold Open Access in a particular journal for free or against reduced rates.
 You can benefit from the agreements the EUR has concluded with publishers.

 Please note: to make use of the deal with the publisher, the EUR-researcher has to be the (submitting) corresponding author.
-The corresponding author should make sure to use their EUR email address when submitting, so that the affiliation with the EUR is clear.
+The corresponding author should make sure to use their ERNA email address when submitting, so that the affiliation with the EUR is clear.

 Abstracting and indexing information